LauritsSkov/Introgression-detection/README.md

 ### Training and decoding with phased data

 It is also possible to tell the model that the data is phased with the -haploid parameter.
 For that we first need to train the parameters for haploid data and then decode.
 Training the model on phased data is done like this - and we also remember to change the name of the parameter file to include phased so future versions of ourselves don't forget.
 Another thing to note is that the number of snps is bigger than before 135483 vs 129803.
 This is because the program is counting snps on both haplotypes and homozygotes will be counted twice!
+Also the number of windows is now double due to the fact that we are looking at each chromosome pair seperately.

 ```note
 (took 4 min) > hmmix train  -obs=obs.HG00096.txt -weights=strickmask.bed -mutrates=mutationrate.bed -out=trained.HG00096.phased.json -haploid